-The integers are the whole numbers that you see as tick marks on the number line, but in between each of these integers, you have these large spaces that you can’t describe with just integers.
+In Math, integers are whole numbers.
+You can see the integers as tick marks placed on the number line.
+In between all these integers, however, you can see those large spaces.
+You can’t describe those with just integers.

-Any number between two integers can be represented both as a fraction and as a decimal.
-So to answer one of the most frequently asked questions: decimals and fractions are NOT integers.
+Well, any number in between two integers may be represented both as a decimal and as a fraction.
+So this is the answer to a very frequently asked question: fractions and decimals are NOT integers.

-To describe this, we have decimals, and fractions.
-We’ll describe fractions first.
-Fraction is essentially a way to divide up this section inside of here into equally-spaced segments.
-So, if we put one right in the middle, we’ve cut it in half, or into two pieces.
+To describe this space, we use fractions and decimals.
+I’ll go over fractions first.
+A fraction is basically one of the ways to divide this section up into equally-spaced portions or segments.
+So when we put one right here, right in the middle, we cut the space in half, or you can say into two equal pieces.

-So, two pieces – so we have a two on the bottom of our fraction.
-If we just go one of those two pieces, we have one over two, or one-half (1/2), and that is what this point here is.
-If we want to go further, we can divide it up into four segments.
-Now we have four equal segments.
+So we have two pieces.
+We have a two at the bottom of this fraction.
+If we take one of these two pieces, it gives us one over two, 1 over 2, or one-half (this is 1/2), and this is exactly what this point right here is.
+Now, if we will go further, we may divide the space into four equal segments.
+So now, we are having four segments, all equal.

-With decimals, instead of writing this as three-tenths (3/10), which is a valid way to write this particular point as a fraction, you would write this as 0.3, because we use the decimal system, every number place to the right of the decimal means you divided up the space between the two integers into 10 equal parts, and this is how many of the parts we’re talking about.
-So, we take the integer immediately beforehand, and then count forward three of the ten parts, and that gives us 0.3, which is the same as
+When we use decimals, rather than writing this as 3/10 (three-tenths, which is actually a valid way for writing this as a fraction), we’re going to write this as 0.3.
+Because we’re using the decimal system, all number places to the right side of the decimal are meaning that we’ve divided the space between the integers in ten (10) equal parts and that this represents the number of parts that we’re talking about.
+We’re taking, so to speak, the integer immediately beforehand.
+Then we’re counting forward 3 of the 10 parts, which gives us 0.3.
+This, again, is the same as 3/10 (three-tenths).

-That is a quick overview of integers, decimals, and fractions.
+That was a quick overview of what you need to know about integers, decimals, and fractions.